-For this, you must challenge yourself with increasing the difficulty level of problems and practicals every time.
-To truly test yourself, ask your tutor’s at Pasxcel to give you harder questions, we assure you we have plenty of those.
+For this, you must challenge your skills by increasing the difficulty level of problems and practicals every time.
+To truly test your abilities, ask your tutors at Pasxcel to give you more difficult questions, we assure you we have plenty of those.

 2) Avoid Errors:

 For scoring an A* in IGCSE Physics you must watch out for errors students often commit and avoid them.
 You must know the difference between dependent and independent variables and you must be able to calculate what changeable variables you need.

 Often errors ever committed include Parallax Error and Zero Error.
 Ensure that you avoid them at every cost.